-- Tokomaru Bay South Site offers beachside freedom camping from 23 October to 30 April, with a GDC permit required prior to arrival.
+- Tokomaru Bay South Site provides beachside freedom camping during the seasonal period from Labour Weekend (late October) to April 30, requiring a GDC permit before arrival.

-- Campsites are located close to the beach, with some separated by sand dunes, providing scenic coastal views.
+- Campsites are positioned near the beach, with some separated by sand dunes, offering scenic ocean vistas and a true coastal experience.

-- Bring a chemical toilet as there are no toilet facilities at the south site; public toilets are a short walk away.
+- Bring a chemical toilet since there are no toilet facilities on-site; public toilets are available a short distance away for convenience.

-- Ensure proper waste management by bringing rubbish bags; illegal dumping is prohibited to maintain the environment.
+- Ensure proper waste management by packing rubbish bags; illegal dumping is strictly prohibited to protect the natural environment.

 Camping Period and Permits